Taipan!

 Taipan! is a 1979 turn-based strategy computer game written for the TRS-80 and ported to the Apple II in 1982.
 It was created by Art Canfil and the company Mega Micro Computers, and published by Avalanche Productions.

 The game Taipan! was inspired by the novel Tai-Pan by James Clavell.
 The player is in the role of a 19th-century trader in the Far East.
 The goal of the game is for the player to accumulate wealth through trade and possibly also through booty won in battles against pirates.
 As soon as the player's net worth reaches one million pounds, the player has the option to retire.

+Another game, named Tai-Pan, an adventure and trading simulation game also loosely inspired by James Clavell's novel, was published by Ocean Software in 1987 for the Commodore 64, ZX Spectrum, Amstrad CPC, Atari ST, MSX, and DOS.

 A companion book about the game was co-authored by Canfil and illustrated by Chrisann Brennan.